-For some children additional provision at MyPlan level may not be enough and advice from outside of school such as an advisory teacher, an educational physiologist or medical professional may be invited in to form part of a MyAssessment on a child who may then need to access provision at MyPlan Plus level.
-Parental permission for an outside agency is always sought before working with a child.
+For some children additional provision at MyPlan level may not be sufficient and advice from outside the school such as an advisory teacher, an educational phycologist or medical professional may be sought in to form part of a MyAssessment.
+This will lead to the child having a MyPlan Plus level.
+Parental permission for an outside agency to work with a child is always sought before working with a child.